 This is your chance to get to know the market you’re entering, the business processes and the perspectives of employees, customers, and suppliers.
 Some elements that should be analysed are:

 The most important financial consideration is finding a clear paper trail.
 If there are financial transactions or processes that haven’t been recorded by the current owner, you could encounter problems further down the track.

 - Salaries and wages

 Legal due diligence

-Legal proceedings are not unheard of in business and it’s not necessarily a ‘red flag’ if the business has some legal issues in its past.
+Legal proceedings are not unheard of in business and it’s not necessarily a red flag if the business has some legal issues in its past.
 But alarm bells should ring if the seller fails to disclose these problems.

 - Trademarks and business names